 Do you need special gear to work from home?

 This might be a surprising answer, but no!
 You don’t need anything special to work from home.
-Many people work just fine with whatever table and chair they have around, and their laptop or tablet.
+Many people work just fine with whatever table and chair they have around, and their laptop/computer or tablet.

 So why bother upgrading?